cmaughan/secondbrain/Books/To Read.md

 # Novels
 - Spin (Wilson)
 - Enders Game
-- Speaker for the dead
+- Speaker for the Dead
 - Fire upon the Deep
 - Project Hail Mary
 - Shadow of the Torturer